-Deputy Assistant Secretary Fish, Wildlife and Parks
+Principal Deputy Assistant Secretary for Land and Minerals Management

-Casey Hammond has worked on Capitol Hill for nearly two decades.
+Casey Hammond had worked on Capitol Hill for nearly two decades.
 Hammond worked his way up from being a clerk to becoming a senior advisor on the House Natural Resources Committee.
 During his time on the committee, Hammond said he’s been “protecting property rights, empowering state and local governments, and reducing federal land acquisition.”

 Property Rights Foundation of America (Political Extremism)